Fantasy auto racing: Points

 Leading a lap earns a driver 10 points and leading the most laps adds an additional 10 points.

 Wind Tunnel Super 7 Sweep

-SPEED's Wind Tunnel Super 7 Sweep follows seven different series: NASCAR Sprint Cup, Nationwide and Camping World Trucks; Formula 1, IndyCar, American Le Mans Series and Grand-Am Rolex.
+SPEED's Wind Tunnel Super 7 Sweep created by Bill Tybur of Arizona follows seven different series: NASCAR Sprint Cup, Nationwide and Camping World Trucks; Formula 1, IndyCar, American Le Mans Series and Grand-Am Rolex.
 Players select a roster of seven starters before each weekend's races and they must select at least one driver or car (for the sports car races) per scheduled race.
 Lineups are due by 12:00 am on the day of each weekend's first race.

 Driver Selection

 Players select from a collection of all known potential entries per series; starter lists do not reflect official entry lists.
 Players must select at least one starter per each race each weekend in order to complete their full seven starter roster.
 There are no tiers, salary caps or other restrictions on selecting starters.